Last revised 2022-11-02; not a substitute for legal advice from a licensed attorney.

 - If your product or service likely won’t create any risk of economic- or physical harm to others — and thus there’s comparatively little risk of your being held liable for such harm — then you might be OK remaining in the “default mode,” which is a sole proprietorship (if it’s just one person) or a partnership (if more than one person).
 By going with the default mode, you’re accepting the theoretical risk of personal liability in exchange for fewer paperwork requirements.
 EXAMPLE: So far I’ve kept my Common Draft working notebook of contract clauses as a sole proprietorship, for just those reasons; if/when I get to the point of trying to monetize my work, I’ll revisit the question.

-- On the other hand, if your product or service might create some risk of economic- or physical harm to others, then you’ll want to think about forming either a limited-liability company (“LLC”) or a corporation.
+- On the other hand, if your product or service might create some risk of economic- or physical harm to others, then you’ll want to think about forming either (i) a limited-liability company (“LLC”) or (ii) a corporation.
 With those business forms, you accept the modest burden of additional paperwork in order to get legal protection from personal liability — protection that is not totally impenetrable, by the way.
 (For clarity: The legal protection wouldn’t keep you from losing your entire investment in the company if the company were to be held liable for harm to others.)

-- If you expect to take outside investment, and/or to grant equity to employees, contractors, etc., then a corporation will usually be the simplest way to go in terms of paperwork burden and tax pitfalls.
+- If you expect to take outside investment, and/or to grant equity to employees, contractors, etc., then a corporation will often be the simplest way to go in terms of paperwork burden and tax pitfalls.

 The sole proprietorship is the “default” mode for someone doing business alone.
 Not many startup founders will want to stay a sole proprietorship, though, because of the unlimited personal liability, as discussed below.

 - No formal filing is needed (except a DBA filing if doing business under another name)

 - Income-tax filing is simple — it’s done on Schedule C of the regular Form 1040.